 Everyone is potentially at risk of suffering from osteoporosis, because as we age, bone loss occurs.
 There are also additional risk factors that can add to your susceptibility, including:

-Due to falling estrogen levels through early menopause, early hysterectomy or cessation of periods, bone turnover is reduced.
+Women - Due to falling estrogen levels through early menopause, early hysterectomy or cessation of periods, bone turnover is reduced.
 Poor diet and excessive exercise can lead to temporary loss of periods, so nutrition and exercise considerations are important.

-Low levels of testosterone can lead to bone loss.
+Men - Low levels of testosterone can lead to bone loss.
 This is a less likely occurrence than low estrogen levels in women, but it has the same effect on bone strength.

 A high alcohol intake reduces absorption of vitamin D which is needed to transport calcium (a key mineral for bone strength).
 Very recent studies have found that low alcohol consumption ( as little as three standard measures of less alcohol per week) may contribute to bone health but further research is needed.

 A close family history (parents) of osteoporosis, particularly hip fractures, increases your chances of becoming a sufferer.

 Lack of physical activity